ManuelFigallo/sasgovernment-/tutorials/SGF/2021/README.md

 # About this repository
-This is the GitHub repository for the 2021 SAS Global Forum paper titled "Bridging the Gap Between Legacy SAS® and SAS® Viya® at the Centers for Medicare and Medicade."
+This is the GitHub repository for the 2021 SAS Global Forum paper titled "Bridging the Gap Between Legacy SAS® and SAS® Viya® in the Cloud at the Centers for Medicare and Medicaid."
 There are two files in this repository.
 	1. CMS Covid-19 Nurisng Home ETL and ML Pipeline.ipynb
 	2. COVID_19_NURSING_HOME_DATASET3F5_v2.csv